CHI-CityTech/QuantumMusic/README.md

 ---
 ### 2025-02-20 Assignments

-[Startup tasks can be found at this document](https://github.com/CHI-CityTech/QuantumMusic/blob/main/startup_tasks.md): please read it and perform the assignments within.
-Pay particular atytention to section 2.
+[Startup tasks can be found at this document](https://github.com/CHI-CityTech/QuantumMusic/blob/main/startup_tasks.md): please read it and perform the assignments within.  **Pay particular attention to [section 2](https://github.com/CHI-CityTech/QuantumMusic/blob/main/startup_tasks.md#2-submit-your-background--aspirations).**

 It is now time to move to initial assignments, and completing the onboading process.